 Dawn TaftEnvironmental Programs Manager, City ArboristPhone: (240) 487-0290

 Are you ready to be an environmental leader for Hyattsville?
 The City of Hyattsville is sponsoring two City residents to participate in the Anacostia Watershed Stewards Academy this spring!

 Participants receive specialized education to recognize and address local water pollution.
 As part of their coursework, they will lead community projects to improve the quality of our streams and rivers.
 Click here to learn more and apply!

 Audubon Bird-Friendly Habitat Certification

 Native plants are beautiful, require less water and maintenance, and provide shelter and food for local wildlife.
-Not sure where to start?
-Habitat advisors from the Prince George’s County Audubon Society can help!
-Email email@example.com to request a FREE site visit and receive suggestions that will put you on the path towards Audubon Bird-Friendly Habitat certification.
+Email email@example.com to request a FREE site visit from a Prince George’s County Audubon Society Habitat Advisor and receive suggestions that will put you on the path towards Audubon Bird-Friendly Habitat certification.
 The first 25 City residents to complete the program will receive a free yard certification sign courtesy of the City of Hyattsville!